jall3403/MTRX2700-Final-Assignment/README.md

 > - panning motion: `pan`
 > - tilting motion: `tilt`
 > - goto specified angle: `servo_goto`
-> - delay function: `delay_by_10ms`

 ### How to Operate
 First, to use the servo controller module, the `servo_init` function must be called to initialise the specific registers of the HCS12 microcontroller.
 Once the function returns, any function pertaining the the motion of the pan-tilt unit servos can be called at any time.
-To ensure each function has enough time for the servo motors to complete the motion required, the delay function `delay_by_10ms` should be used to create a buffer period where the servo can finish its operation.
+To ensure each function has enough time for the servo motors to complete the motion required, the delay function from timers.h should be used to create a buffer period where the servo can finish its operation.
 The larger the motion a function is called to do, the longer buffer period should be.
 The functions `pan` and `tilt` require an initial and final angle relative to the servo's center position as well as an increment angle that the servo increments by as it motions from the initial to final position.
 For the function `servo_goto`, the pan and tilt angles are all that are required.

 ### Testing
 This code was tested by providing dummy code that simulates possible servo postioning maneuvers that might be required during actual operation of the software.
 This allowed correct for determining appropriate buffer periods and speeds for which the LiDAR module can effectively operate in.